 My wife Uzema Jeena and I were in Thessaloniki attending the conference of the Thalassemia International Federation.
-We shot lots and lots of interviews with patients and doctors, and our videos are coming in the weeks ahead.
+We shot hours of interviews with patients and doctors, and our videos are coming in the weeks ahead.

 The above photo — of the White Tower, which is the biggest landmark in the city — was taken on our first free day after the conference.
 And just two minutes after it was taken, as I scrambled to get a different angle before the light disappeared, I slipped and fell onto a hard marble platform and dislocated my right shoulder.

 A dislocated shoulder joint is everything it’s cracked up to be: it was the most pain I’ve experienced in my entire life.

 I was alone, and it was after sunset — Uz was resting at our hotel, a 30-minute walk away.
 I was able to use Siri to send a text to her.
 And a couple of fellow tourists from Ireland helped me off the cold ground and into a nearby café.

 Uzema caught up with me in a taxi, and we rode together to a hospital.
 But that’s where the Greek medical system enters the picture.

 The hospital was overloaded, so the desk nurse suggested we go to a private general clinic instead.
 We took another taxi, traveling roads that are just as rough as Montreal streets after a hard winter.
 I was in misery.

 We arrived at the private clinic, and I collapsed miserably onto a couch.
 But we immediately discovered that the clinic had no one on staff who could help us.
 We still don’t know why; language barrier.